Union City, Pennsylvania

 Union City is a borough in Erie County, Pennsylvania, United States.
 It is located 22 mi southeast of Erie.
 In the twentieth century, there were three large chair factories, planing and grist mills, a powdered milk plant, and several furniture factories.
 The population was 2,934 at the 2020 census.
-Nearly 96.69% of the town is related.
 It is part of the Erie Metropolitan Statistical Area.

 History

 The Union City Historic District was listed on the National Register of Historic Places on January 31, 1990, after Erie County Historical Society members John Claridge and William Sisson included the following historical information in a nomination document to the National Park Service in August, 1989.

 Geography

 Union City is in southeastern Erie County at 41°53′46″N 79°50′40″W (41.896056, -79.844425).
 It is surrounded by Union Township.

 U.S. Route 6 and Pennsylvania Route 8 pass through the center of town as Main Street.
 US 6 heads east out of town on High Street, leading 11 mi to Corry, and in the other direction turns southwest off Main Street onto Meadville Road, leading 30 mi to Meadville.
 PA 8 leads north 8 mi to Wattsburg and 27 mi by an indirect route to Erie; to the south PA 8 leads 22 mi to Titusville.
 Pennsylvania Route 97 heads west out of town as Waterford Street, leading 8 mi to Waterford.

 According to the U.S. Census Bureau, the borough has an area of 4.8 km2, of which 0.07 sqkm, or 1.36%, is water.
 The South Branch of French Creek, a tributary of the Allegheny River, flows east to west through the borough's center.
 Bentley Run, which supplies the Union City Reservoir, joins South Branch French Creek in Union City, Pennsylvania.